msi-ris/Tutorials/rnaseq_cmd.md

    18 bases.

-It is possible to override these options by supplying the `--trimmomatic-opts=" ... "` option to the `gopher-pipelines.py bulk_rnaseq` call.
-Please note that any options you supply will **totally override** the defaults that we set.
-If you want to only change one of our options, then you must specify the entire options string with your desired change inserted.
+It is possible to override these options by supplying the `--trimmomatic-opts=" ... "` option to the `churp.py bulk_rnaseq` call.
+Pleas note that any options you supply will **totally override** the defaults t at we set.
+If you want to only change one of our options, then you

+ ust specify the entire options string with your desired change inserted.
 Please also note that if you supply alternative options to Trimmomatic, then the onus is on you to ensure that they are valid and produce the desired output.
 We cannot guarantee that any combination of options outside of our defaults will